kartta-labs/mapwarper/README_API.md

 **Response**

-If sucessfully deleted the response will be the affected map in json api format
+If successfully deleted the response will be the affected map in json api format

 ###Crop / Mask Map